Beginner Guide to Cybersecurity: How Hackers Actually Attack Websites

 SameSite=Strict means the cookie is never sent from a third-party page.
 SameSite=Lax (the browser default in modern browsers) allows it for top-level navigations but not for form submissions or XHR.

-Verify the Origin header: For API endpoints, check that the Origin or Referer header matches your expected domain
+Origin header: For API endpoints, check that the Origin or Referer header matches your expected domain💡 Modern browsers now default to

-💡 Modern browsers now default to SameSite=Lax, which prevents the most common CSRF attack pattern.
+SameSite=Lax, which prevents the most common CSRF attack pattern.
 But you shouldn't rely on browser behavior alone — implement CSRF tokens for any state-changing operation.

 Brute force is the least sophisticated attack on this list — and one of the most effective.
 The attacker simply tries thousands or millions of username/password combinations until one works.
 No code injection.
 No clever exploits.
 Just relentless automated guessing.